Ronnie76er/ronalleva/_posts/2008-07-29-how-to-create-a-tar-of-files-you-have-updated-in-svn.markdown

 ---

-I had to recently send some modified files to someone so that they could take a look at what I was doing.Â  OH NOES!Â  How do I gather them all up at once?
+I had to recently send some modified files to someone so that they could take a look at what I was doing.
+OH NOES!
+How do I gather them all up at once?
     tar cvzf somefile.tar.gz `svn stat | awk '{print "test -f " $2 " && echo " $2}' | bash`

 **Word.** To break it down: The svn stat command is getting all the files that have changed obviously.
-The awk command its piped to is the real part that's doing the work.Â  The awk command prints
+The awk command its piped to is the real part that's doing the work.
+The awk command prints
     test -f file && echo file

 Pipe that through bash, and you have commands, which essentially